Stratechmedia ApS · Publisher Intelligence Report · May 2026

 • Position you as a participant in the emerging AI content licensing market

-The EU AI Act's transparency provisions, which apply from August 2026, require publishers to document how their content has been used by AI systems.
+The EU AI Act's transparency provisions — delayed, but coming — require publishers to document how their content has been used by AI systems.
 A block alone does not produce that documentation.

 Nordic vs. Global at a Glance